The Drowning Pool (film): Plot

-Iris pleads with Harper to give up on the case, but he continues investigating.
-He correctly deduces that Reavis came into possession of the account book and gave it to his girlfriend, Gretchen, for safekeeping.
-Knowing that Franks was involved in the killing of Reavis, Harper ambushes him in his own home and forces him to admit that he works for Kilbourne.
-When Harper later confronts Kilbourne, the oil magnate admits to having hired Reavis, but insists it was only to spy on Olivia, not to kill her.
-When Harper tells Kilbourne he knows about the account book, Kilbourne offers him a fortune for its return; but Harper walks away.
+Iris begs Harper to give up the case and he correctly deduces that Reavis gave the account book to his girlfriend Gretchen.
+Harper ambushes Franks and forces him to admit he works for Kilbourne.
+Harper then confronts Kilbourne who confesses to hiring Reavis, but only to spy on Olivia, not kill her.
+Kilbourne offers Harper a fortune for the account book, but Harper refuses.
+When Franks arrives to visit he is killed by Kilbourne's trained dogs.

-When Franks comes to see Kilbourne he is attacked and killed by Kilbourne's trained Doberman Pinschers.
-Harper is again abducted by Kilbourne, lashed in a straightjacket, and left with a trussed Mavis in an abandoned hydrotherapy room of a defunct sanitarium belonging to Kilbourne.
-When he refuses to turn over the account book Kilbourne has the pair soaked and heavily battered with a fire hose.
-Desperate to escape before he and his henchman return the next morning, Harper floods the room, intending to exit via its skylight.
-This fails, and the pair are down to their last breath when the door bursts just in time to kill the thug and bury Kilbourne in debris; Mavis then shoots Kilbourne dead.
+Harper is again abducted by Kilbourne, bound and left with Mavis in an abandoned sanitarium.
+He refuses to turn over the account book and Kilbourne has them tortured before abandoning them in a hydrotherapy room.
+Harper floods the room, intending to float through the skylight, but the pair are instead trapped in the pool and down to their last breaths when the door opens and Mavis rescues them, killing Kilbourne in the process.

-Harper finds that Iris has committed suicide.
-A devastated Broussard accidentally reveals they had had an affair seventeen years earlier.
-Harper confronts Schuyler and lays out how she engineered the entire situation, as is multiply criminally culpable.
+Harper discovers Iris has committed suicide and Broussard reveals they had had an affair seventeen years earlier.
+Harper confronts Schuyler and lays out how she engineered the entire situation, making her criminally liable.
 Schuyler insists that "they really did a job on" her father before admitting that she hated both Iris and Olivia.
-Harper then reveals that Broussard has been listening in on their conversation the whole time.
-After slapping her heavily twice, Broussard lets Schuyler go, tearfully confirming to Harper that he is her real father.
-Harper visits Gretchen, giving her what's left of Reavis' $10,000 (less $800 in his expenses) and telling her to send the account book to "the biggest newspaper in New Orleans."
+Harper reveals Broussard has been listening to their conversation.
+Broussard slaps Schuyler but lets her go, confirming he is her real father.
+Harper visits Gretchen, giving her what's left of Reavis's money, less his expenses, and tells her to send the account book to "the biggest newspaper in New Orleans."

 Production

-The Ross Macdonald novel The Drowning Pool featuring Lew Archer was published in 1950.
-The New York Times called it one of the best mysteries of the year.
+Development

 In 1966, a film was made of another Lew Archer novel The Moving Target called Harper, starring Paul Newman.
-The character of Archer was renamed Lew Harper for the movie.
-It was based on a script by William Goldman, who then wrote a follow-up Archer adaptation, based on The Chill, but that movie was never made.
+The character of Archer was renamed Lew Harper for the film.
+It was based on a script by William Goldman, who then wrote a follow-up Archer adaptation, based on The Chill, but that film was never made.

+In April 1973, producers David Foster and Lawrence Turman announced they had optioned the rights to the novel The Drowning Pool for director Robert Mulligan and had hired Walter Hill to adapt it.

+At the time the film was being made, Paramount was producing a TV series based on the Lew Archer novels starring Brian Keith.
+Part of the deal meant that Foster & Turman couldn't use the character name "Lew Archer" in their film, although this proved a moot point since Harper had already renamed the character.